I didn’t want to gain or lose 10 pounds. I didn’t want to work out X number of times per week. I wanted to look like Brad Pitt in Fight Club.

 Sound familiar?
 Fitness goal ideas that apply to your life will be more effective.

 Another way to increase your commitment is to make your goal your own .
 If you have a role in shaping your own goal, you’re more likely to be committed to it and follow through.

 That’s one reason I advise people not to blindly follow cookie-cutter programs: your goals are more effective when they are yours.

 Reminding yourself of why your goal is important can make it yours, increase your commitment, and improve your results

-When I talk about knowing your personal vision, I don’t mean blindly fantasizing.
+When I talk about knowing your personal vision, I don’t mean blindly fantasizing about achieving your goals.

 Somehow the self-help community got the idea that “visualization” is a great thing.
 You’ll hear people recommend spending some time every day imagining your ideal self in front of a mirror.

 And that does not work.
 In fact visualizing has actually been shown to make you LESS likely to achieve your goals .